trampgeek/moodle-qtype_coderunner/README.md

 is to start the question name with the string PROTOTYPE\_, followed by the type name.
 For example, PROTOTYPE\_python3\_OOP.
+Having a separate PROTOTYPES category for prototype questions is also strongly recommended.
+Obviously the
-Having a separate category for prototype questions is also recommended.
-Obviously the type name you use should be unique, at least within the context of the course in which the prototype question is being used.
+question type name you use should be unique, at least within the context of the course in which the prototype question is being used.

-In the current implementation, CodeRunner searches for prototype questions just in the current course.
+CodeRunner searches for prototype questions just in the current course context.
 The search includes parent contexts, typically visible only to an administrator, such as the system context; the built-in prototypes all reside in that system context.
 Thus if a teacher in one course creates a new question type, it will immediately